solo-io/gloo/docs/content/operations/advanced/zero-downtime-gateway-rollout/_index.md

 This guide shows how to configure these different elements and demonstrates the benefits during a gateway rollout.

-## Configuring the Gloo Edge Proxies
+## Configuring the Gloo Gateway Proxies

 ### Upstream options